MaxWasUnavailable/LobbyCompatibility/README.md

 ## For Developers

-To use this, you need to add a package reference to `Max.LobbyCompatibility` in your `.csproj` file.
+To use this, you need to add a package reference to `BMX.LobbyCompatibility` in your `.csproj` file.
 You can use the following code:

 ```xml